twh9811/QuackersWebstore/docs/DesignDoc.md

 ### Purpose

-Our goal is to create an onlne e-store that sells highly customizable ducks.
+Our goal is to create an online e-store that sells highly customizable ducks.
 We aim to be able to fulfill both pre-made ducks and user customized ducks.